Vinyl Liner Pool Cost Breakdown

 Initial Cost to Install a Vinyl Liner Pool

 The first cost you need to be aware of when installing a pool is the initial cost.
-The initial price includes the pool itself, pool features, and the landscaping in the surrounding area.
+The initial price for a vinyl pool includes the pool liner itself, pool features, equipment, and the landscaping or excavation of the surrounding area.

-So what’s the typical price of a vinyl liner pool?
+So, what’s the typical price of a vinyl liner pool?
 It’s challenging to tell you precisely how much it will cost because many things influence the initial price.
-On average, you can expect to pay from $22,000 to $50,000 for a vinyl liner pool.
+That said, on average, you can expect to pay from $22,000 to $50,000 for a vinyl liner pool.
+But this number can soar to over $100,000 if you install an exceptionally large pool with many added features.

 Here are a few of the factors that affect the price the most.